wso2/docs-is/en/identity-server/6.0.0/docs/deploy/configure-a-read-write-ldap-user-store.md

 ```
 Apart from above properties, WSO2 Identity Server also supports advanced LDAP configurations.

+!!! note
+    It is important to map the `Username` and `User ID` claims correctly to the values used for `Username Attribute` and `User ID Attribute` properties in the userstore configuration for user authentication to work properly.<br />
+    Claim mappings can be done through the management console as explained in [edit claim mapping]({{base_path}}/guides/dialects/edit-claim-mapping).

 ---

 ## Properties used in Read-write LDAP userstore manager